 Braxtyn

-“It's my hope that Braxtyn's story helps encourage others and make them aware of the assistance that is out there.”Braxtyn is the youngest child of six and is very loved.
+“It's my hope that Braxtyn's story helps encourage others and makes them aware of the assistance that is out there.”Braxtyn is the youngest child of six and is very loved.
 “Everyone in our family takes part in helping improve Braxtyn's world and care for him,” says his mother, Angela.
 He was born with spina bifida, which affects the formation of the spine.
 This can lead to a variation…

 [ Read Braxtyn's Story ]